ShinySaana/magic-tmux/README.md

 # magic tmux

-This repository contains scripts for compiling tmux, zsh and neovim against glibc 2.36 and allow them to be deployed anywhere as a simple tarball, without requiring packages to be compiled on an older system.
+This repository contains scripts for compiling tmux, zsh and neovim against older versions of glibc and libgcc and allow them to be deployed anywhere as a simple tarball, without requiring packages to be compiled on an older system.

 This project uses the latest Arch Linux PKGBUILDs with minor patches to enable portability and compiling against the older libc.